rednblkx/HomeKey-ESP32/README.md

    - This contains everything you need - no compilation required!

 2. **Connect Your Hardware**
-   - Wire your PN532 NFC module to your ESP32 using the default pins
+   - Wire your chosen NFC module to your ESP32 using the default pins
    - Refer to the [detailed wiring guide](https://rednblkx.github.io/HomeKey-ESP32/setup/#21-nfc-module-wiring) for your specific setup

 3. **Flash the Firmware**